DarthKoder/Star-Wars-Question-Raider/readme.md

 This website is designed to provide users enjoyment whilst seamlessly testing their Star Wars knowledge using a fun 10 question quiz game to do so.

-The aim is to cater to all fans of the genre, weather they are die hard fans or just dabbling in the genre the game is here to not only test but help people learn more about Star Wars.
-It is intuitive and informative at the same time.
+The aim is to cater to all fans of the genre, whether they are die hard fans or just dabbling in it.
+The game is here to not only test, but help people learn more about Star Wars and is also intuitive and informative at the same time.

-There is clear and simple intuitive buttons as guidance to help the user along their way, such as "Begin The Trials" start button, multiple choice questions to pick from and also "Next" & "Finish" buttons for the game.
+There is clear and simple intuitive buttons as guidance to help the user along their way, such as a "Begin The Trials" start button, multiple choice questions to pick from and also "Next" & "Finish" buttons for the game.
 The results modal has the "Close" & "Play Again" buttons also.

+The user must input their name to begn the game which is then used in the result screen to create a more personal experience.

 To help inspire the user and bring them into the Star Wars universe for their experience, I have used familiar colours and fonts as well as an animated space background to help make the user feel immersed and really connect with the Star Wars theme.